Pacific Southwest, Region 9: Superfund

 This site is being addressed through Federal and potentially responsible parties' actions.

 Initial Actions: In 1984, Applied Materials installed a system to pump and treat contaminated groundwater.
-The system consists of three extraction wells, an extraction pit, and a dual-column air stripper.
+The system consisted of three extraction wells, an extraction pit, and a dual-column air stripper.
 In 1985, underground storage tanks and some of the surrounding soil were excavated, and an excavation pit was built.
 In addition, a down-gradient extraction well and a second deep monitoring well were installed to determine the extent of contaminant migration.
 When the groundwater treatment plant was operating, the treated groundwater was discharged to a storm drain system, which flows into San Tomas Aquino Creek and South San Francisco Bay.

 Soil: In 1990, under the direction of the San Francisco Regional Water Quality Control Board, the potentially responsible parties began a study of the hazards posed by contaminated soil beneath the manufacturing facility.
-In 1993, it was determined the surface soils are not contaminated and that the saturated soils under the building would be cleaned through the groundwater remedy.
+In 1993, it was determined the surface soils were not contaminated and that the saturated soils under the building would be cleaned through the groundwater remedy.

 Groundwater: Under state supervision, Applied Materials completed an investigation into the extent of groundwater and soil contamination at the site.
 In 1990, the EPA chose to continue using the existing pump and treat system, installed in 1984, to remove contaminants from the groundwater.
 Groundwater extraction began in 1985 and continued through 2002 until contaminant concentrations in groundwater approached declining, asymptotic levels.
 The pump and treat system operation was discontinued in 2002.
 Chemical attenuation and plume stability monitoring is ongoing.
+In 2015, a single groundwater extraction well began pumping groundwater for treatment onsite.

 Cleanup Results to Date